pomerium/pomerium/docs/reference/readme.md

 - Options: `debug` `info` `warn` `error`
 - Default: value of `log_level` or `debug` if both are unset

-Proxy log level sets the logging level for the pomerium proxy service access logs.
+Proxy log level sets the logging level for the pomerium Proxy service access logs.
 Only logs of the desired level and above will be logged.

 ### Service Mode